 Stay at least 100 yards away from bears and wolves and at least 25 yards away from other large mammals like bison, elk, bighorn sheep, deer, moose and coyotes.

 Wildlife is abundant throughout these two national parks.
-See them in their natural habitat in the areas they frequent most.
+Go wildlife watching in their natural habitat in the areas they frequent most.

 Bears climb high above timberline in Yellowstone National Park to feed on moths that come from farmland many miles away.

 Didn't see a grizzly in Yellowstone?
 Head to Yellowstone Bear World to see grizzly and black bears, along with other animals like bison and moose.

 Enjoy these photos of black bears, grizzly bears and cubs taken during the month of May in Yellowstone National Park.